tumble1999/savaslabs.github.io/_posts/2015-07-06-map-in-drupal-8.md

 Adding a map to a Drupal 7 site is made easy by a variety of location storage and map rendering modules.
 However, at the time of this post most of these modules don't have an 8.x branch ready and therefore aren't usable in Drupal 8.
 Since Savas has recently taken on a Drupal 8 mapping project, we decided to use the Leaflet library within a custom theme to render our map and the Views GeoJSON module to store our data.

-This tutorial is based on this [excellent post](/2015/05/18/mapping-geojson.html) about mapping with Leaflet and GeoJSON, so check that out for a great primer if you're new to mapping.
+Before we jump in, I have to give major kudos to my coworker [Tim Stallmann](/team/tim-stallmann/).
+This tutorial is based on his [excellent post](/2015/05/18/mapping-geojson.html) about mapping with Leaflet and GeoJSON, so check that out for a great primer if you're new to mapping.

 ## Setup